a-gram/audioneex/docs/about.rst

-* **Content-agnostic recognition** - The core algorithms are independent of the nature of the audio to be recognized, allowing the identification of basically any kind of content, from music, to TV/Radio shows, movies, commercials, news and even generic sounds.
+* **Content-agnostic recognition** - The core algorithms are independent of the nature of the audio to be recognized, allowing the identification of basically any kind of content, from music, to TV and Radio shows, movies, commercials, news, and even generic sounds.

-* **Highly flexible recognition system** - By providing several parameters that can be set through the API, the engine allows fine-tuning of performances based on the kind of application at hand.
+* **Flexible recognition system** - By providing several parameters that can be set through the API, the engine allows fine-tuning of performances based on the kind of application at hand.

-* **Mobile & IoT-ready** - Its efficient algorithms make it suitable for devices with limited resources, such as mobile and embedded platforms, for on-device ACR.
+* **Mobile & IoT-ready** - Its efficient algorithms (and a tiny binary of just a few hundred kB) make it suitable for devices with limited resources, such as mobile and embedded platforms, for on-device ACR.

 * **Database-neutral** - Designed to be independent of specific storage solutions, it does not lock you into a pre-determined technology and can be used with many databases by rewriting the drivers.

 Architecture